rxtan2/DIDAN/README.md

 ### Language Features
 To convert the articles and captions into the required input format, please go to https://github.com/nlpyang/PreSumm/blob/master/README.md and carry out steps 3 to 5 of data preparation.

+### Named Entities
+We use the SpaCY python library to parse the articles and captions to detect named entities.
+We store this information as dictionary where the keys are the article names and the values are sets of detected name entities.

 # Required Arguments

 1. captioning_dataset_path: Path to GoodNews captioning dataset json file